ezrosent/allocators-rs/info/custom-vec.md

 is a type that encapsulates size and alignment information, and [`AllocErr`](https://doc.rust-lang.org/nightly/alloc/allocator/enum.AllocErr.html) specifies a few common errors that allocators can exhibit (e.g. OOM).
-The biggest difference between this interface and the more traditional one is the fact that the caller provides size information during deallocation.
+The biggest difference between this interface and the more traditional one is that allocation requests take an explicit alignment, and size and alignment are provided on deallocation and reallocation.

 ## Implications for `elfmalloc`